nima-nourinejad/PyTaskManager/README.md

 # PyTaskManager

 ## Introduction
-PyTaskManager is a Python class designed for efficient management of to-do lists.
+PyTaskManager is a Python class designed for the efficient management of to-do lists.
 It provides methods to add tasks, mark them as complete, and delete them from the list.

 ## Key Features